Social

 We implement the Foster Rhythm Project globally to instill our corporate philosophy.
 In this project, we have redefined “the ideal company” for the Foster Group and verbalized our principles and values, with employees themselves thinking on their own and generating ideas.
 We summarized these into a guidebook and a card and distribute them to our employees around the world.
 In addition, we continue to hold workshops and implement many training programs in our efforts to develop human resources who can embody our corporate philosophy and to create a lively organizational environment.

-Further, the program supporting employees that are taking on challenges (the Foster Incubation Program)* includes the production of short videos, FOSTER STORIES, as an initiative to tell the public about our strengths and appeal.
+Further, the employee challenge support program (the Foster Incubation Program)* includes the production of short videos, FOSTER STORIES, as an initiative to tell the public about our strengths and appeal.
 These and other activities for improving engagement continue to spread and evolve.

 * An internal initiative launched in 2020.